hyl3rid/blog/data/blog/frenchtoast.md

 A pinch nutmeg
 Coconut oil for frying

-**For the blackberry jelly:**

-1 ½ cup fresh blackberries
-½ cup plus 2 tbsp Sugar
-1 tbsp Pectin
-¼ tbsp Lemon juice

 ### Instructions

-**For the blackberry jelly:**
+**For the blueberry jelly:**

-- Wash the blackberries and place them in a saucepan over medium heat with the sugar.
+- Wash the blueberries and place them in a saucepan over medium heat with the sugar.
 Let them cook for about 10 minutes.
 Mix once in a while.
-- After the sugar and the blackberries have been cooked, add pectin and lemon juice.
+- After the sugar and the blueberries have been cooked, add pectin and lemon juice.
 Stir so that everything is well combined.
 - Place the saucepan over medium heat and bring it to a boil.
 - Remove the saucepan from heat and let it cool down.
 - When the jelly is at room temperature, pour this mixture into a sterilized jar.
 Seal and store.